• Skip to primary navigation

 I was inspired by my carrot cake frosting without cream cheese to make an easy cheesecake recipe that has no cream cheese in it but tastes just as good!

-This cheesecake has a creamy and tangy filling and a buttery graham cracker crust!
+This cheesecake has a creamy and tangy filling made from blended cottage cheese and a buttery cookie crust!
 It's an easy dessert that comes together in around 35 minutes.

 Perfect for when you don't want to spend hours in the kitchen, but still want to serve something delicious and impressive for your friends and family.